Paklock/HackRF1/Compile-firmware.md

 After that click run!

+Come across a `/usr/bin/env: ‘python\r’: No such file or directory` error?
+RTFM and go back to step 2 https://github.com/eried/portapack-mayhem/wiki/Compile-firmware#step-2-clone-the-repository

 ## Step 4: Compile!

 Everytime you run the container you prepared in the previous step, it will compile the source and (if successful) leave the results in `build/firmware/`